15 Thai dishes you have to try when you visit Thailand

 10/ Penang Curry

-Panang curry is delicious thick curry that is salty and sweet, with a nutty peanut flavour.
-Although beef is the most common meat ingredient of Panang curry, however chicken, pork, liver and fish can easily be used instead.
+Panang curry is a rich, thick curry that perfectly balances salty and sweet flavors with a nutty hint of peanut.
+While beef is the most common meat used in Panang curry, you can also find it made with chicken, pork, liver, or fish — whatever you prefer!

 thai-food-blog-visa-travel-phi-phi